AimeeJLewis/Final_Group_Project/README.md

 Using the Random Forest Classifier we were able to produce a model with a 99% accuracy.
 Based on the data, there is a strong correlation with increasing age, people are more at risk for having a stroke.
 Females are slightly more at risk than males with a 57.42% vs 42.58% respectively.
 We found that people with higher BMI were more at risk for having stroke, but heart disease did not have a significant impact.

 ### Recommendations
+There are further factors not contained in our dataset that can have an impact on an individual such a drug use, alcohol consumption and family history.
+Collecting and analyzing these additional factors would help improve our machine learning model.
+Additionally, our dataset didn't have a high number of stroke victims so we had to oversample our dataset so the number of stroke occurences equaled the number of non-stroke occurences.